smikhalevski/route-pattern/README.md

 Variables are not treated as constraints for other variables.
 For example, `:foo:bar{abc}` would match `123abc` and groups would be `{foo: '123', bar: 'abc'}`.

+If you want to use `:` as a text in your pattern, then wrap in quotes `":"`.